Safe Catch Sustainability and Socially Responsible Sourcing Policy

 Considering all aspects of environmental sustainability, FAD-Free purse seining of free school skipjack is amongst the best methods for ocean health.
 During each voyage using this method, boats are able to catch a healthier load, reducing the need for frequent smaller fishing trips.
 When practiced sustainably, FAD-free purse seining reduces carbon emissions and associated cascading effects of climate change and environmental degradation.

 Safe Catch Wild Ahi Tuna

-Our Wild Ahi tuna, made with yellowfin tuna (Thunnus albacares) caught in the Western Central Pacific catch area (FAO 71) or Indian Ocean (FAO 57).
+Our Wild Ahi tuna, made with yellowfin tuna (Thunnus albacares) are caught in the Western Central Pacific catch area (FAO 71) or Indian Ocean (FAO 57).

 Safe Catch Wild Ahi tuna are only caught by purse seine boats without the use of fish aggregating devices (FADs) or using the pole and line method.
 Like our skipjack tuna, all of our wild ahi tuna must be accompanied by MSC compliant chain-of-custody documents to ensure the catch has met high standards of sustainability and traceability.